urbit/docs/tutorials/arvo/ames.md

 them to be sent along their stated flow.

-Network packets aren't always received in order, so this numbering is important for reconstruction, and also pakcets may get lost.
+Network packets aren't always received in order, so this numbering is important for reconstruction, and also packets may get lost.
 So Ames does transmission control (the TC in TCP) to solve this problem.
-It makes sure that all packets eventually get through, and when the other side gets them is can put them in the correct order.
+It makes sure that all packets eventually get through, and when the other side gets them it can put them in the correct order.
 If Ames doesn't get an ack on a packet then it will resend it until it does.
 The timing on resending packets is called congestion control and works in the same fashion as TCP, namely exponential backoff.

-Once all packets are received, the receiving Ames decrypts them, deserializes them, and puts them back together.
+Once all packets are received, the receiving Ames decrypts them, deserializes them, and puts them back together to form a message.

 ### Acks